Axiematic/datawookie/content/blog/2018-12-26-survey-raking.md

  0.1803  0.4532  0.8790  1.0000  1.3323  2.2096
 {{< /highlight >}}

 The weights are always adjusted so that the average weight is precisely one.
 Large weights are likely to be problematic.
 The `cap` parameter to `anesrake()` places an upper limit on the weights in each iteration.
 The largest weight in our survey falls below the default upper limit of 5.
+It's always worthwhile checking on the range of weights just so that you are aware of whether they are being capped or not.

+## Interpreting the Weights

+Characteristics that were oversampled in the survey (like grumpy young females) get a weight smaller than one, while those that were undersampled (like middle aged neutral males) get a weight that is larger than one.
+Note that since sex was not included in the weighting algorithm, it does not influence weight: the weight for a grumpy young female is the same as that for a grumpy young male.

+{{< highlight r >}}
+> survey %>% group_by(mood) %>% summarise(count = n(), weight = sum(weight))
+# A tibble: 3 x 3
+  mood    count weight
+  <fct>   <int>  <dbl>
+1 happy    3308  3000.
+2 neutral  3372  5000.
+3 grumpy   3320  2000.
+> survey %>% group_by(age) %>% summarise(count = n(), weight = sum(weight))
+# A tibble: 3 x 3
+  age    count weight
+  <fct>  <int>  <dbl>
+1 young   3393  5000.
+2 middle  3341  4000.
+3 senior  3266  1000.
+{{< /highlight >}}

+Although the proportions of samples (the `count` column) are not consistent with those in the population, the proportions of total weights most definitely are.
+So as long as we interpret the survey results taking into account these weights them we can be reasonably confident that they represent the population and not just the (possibly biased) survey.

+## Effect on Survey Results

 What was the effect of raking on the survey results?